vishalmet/swap-perps-interface/README.md

-# Kanalabs - Advanced DeFi & Trading Platform

-A cutting-edge DeFi platform offering advanced trading, swapping, and perpetual futures trading with multi-chain support.
 Built with Next.js 15, React 19, and modern web technologies.

 ## 🚀 Features